UArctic’s Transnational Approach to eLearning

 CE: Many people living in the circumpolar region are indigenous.
 How does UArctic work with indigenous people throughout the region to develop and deliver education to indigenous communities?

 Gerald Anderson: We do this in several ways.
 Our primary link with indigenous students is through our member institutions.
-Member institutions is best positioned to link with indigenous students.
+Member institutions are best positioned to link with indigenous students.
 For example, Memorial University of Newfoundland where I work, got a long history of working with indigenous peoples in the north.
 Often member institutions have direct contact with students, community leaders and community organizations.
 UArctic also work closely with the six Permanent Participants of Arctic Council….that is the six organizations representing arctic indigenous peoples.
 They are the Aleut International Association, the Arctic Athabaskan Council, the Gwich’In Council International, the Inuit Circumpolar Council, RAIPON (the Russian Association of Indigenous Peoples of the North), and the Saami Council.

 UArctic’s Research on eLearning